-Grant writing is often viewed as an inevitable part of running a nonprofit.
+Nonprofits often view grant writing as an inevitable part of running a nonprofit.
 As soon as that 501(c)(3) letter arrives from the IRS, nonprofits are eager to get to get started with grant writing.

-But while grants can be a helpful revenue stream, the reality is that they are extremely competitive, and without certain preparedness measures, most nonprofits’ grant writing efforts are doomed to fail.
-You should develop other fundraising streams to diversify your income base for stability while also getting all your ducks in a row before you get started with grant writing.
+But while grants can be a helpful revenue stream, the reality is that they are extremely competitive.
+And without certain preparedness measures, most nonprofits’ grant writing efforts are doomed to fail.
+You should develop other fundraising streams to diversify your income base for stability and get all your ducks in a row before you get started with grant writing.

 Get started with grant writing